JoselleAstrid/game-notes/Pikmin-3-Deluxe/Any-percent_Normal.md

 - Get all the Pikmin out of Alph's control.
 To do this, either dismiss twice, or charge the Pikmin at the electric gate.
   - This step is needed because the captains aren't considered reunited yet, and thus Brittany can't whistle Alph, nor can she whistle any Pikmin under his control.
 - Switch to Brittany.
 Walk up the paper bag and stand on the "10", at the corner farther from the Phosbat cave.
 Turn the camera so that the incomplete blue bridge is roughly at the center.
 - Do a long whistle starting at the Pikmin near the Onion, then sweeping to the right side of the top edge of the screen to get the Yellow Pikmin.
 Then quickly walk off the bag and into the cave.
+This is a loading-zone Pikmin warp; as long as you enter the cave within several seconds of whistling, all of the Pikmin will be with you once you enter the cave.

 ### Vehemoth Phosbat